 # A Stranger in Town

 A stranger rides his mule into a Mexican town called San Miguel, where everybody's either rich or dead.
-A small boy, crying, is kicked by a big Mexican bandit.
-The boy's mother, a beautiful young woman, quickly glances at the stranger ...
+A small boy is kicked by a Mexican bandit.
+The boy's mother quickly glances at the stranger ...
 In a normal western, the stranger would have stopped the bandit from kicking the boy.
-A man’s gotta do what he’s gotta do.
-But we're in a different western, and the stranger is not a normal western character.
-He has the tall, lean stature of the western hero, but his features and appearances are altered by a stubby beard and a poncho.
-And above all: he does not interfere.
+But we're in a different kind of western, and the stranger is not a normal western character.
+He has the stature of the western hero, but his features and appearances are altered by a stubby beard and a poncho.
+And he does not interfere.
 All these thing have a disorienting effect (*1): Is he the hero or the villain of the movie?
 Or something in-between, a man in the middle?

 In the town street the stranger is troubled by a small group of cowboys who shoot at his mule.
 Again the stranger remains passive, at least for the moment ...
 He is told, by the local bartender, that the town has been taken over by two families, The Baxters and the Rojos, who smuggle liquor and guns.
 "Two bosses," the stranger mumbles, "The Baxters on one side, the Rojos on the other.
 Interesting.
 Which one of the two families is stronger?"
 The answer is: "The Rojos, especially Ramon."